IEAS Graduate Fellowships in East Asian Studies and Southeast Asia Studies

 - IEAS strongly encourages applicants to apply for funding from other campus and extramural sources and to apply to IEAS for the additional funding that may still be needed for the project or study period.
 IEAS awards are insufficient to cover a full year of funding for any applicant.

-Applicants should submit the following materials to Dylan Davis, Associate Director, Institute of East Asian Studies, 1995 University Avenue, Suites 510 and 520, by the deadline of April 15th.
-Awards will be announced in late April.
+Applicants should submit the following materials to Dylan Davis, Associate Director, Institute of East Asian Studies, 1995 University Avenue, Suites 510 and 520, by the deadline of April 1st.
+Awards will be announced in early May.

 - Application Cover Sheet (PDF File)